 Although OAL review is not an automatic feature of the consent regulation procedure, any interested person may request that OAL review a regulatory action taken under the consent regulation procedure.
-If OAL determines that the requirements of the consent regulation procedure were not satisfied, or that the regulatory action does not satisfy the standards by which all regulations are recommended by the Administrative Conference of the United States.
-ACUS Recommendation 93-4, 59 Fed.
+If OAL determines that the requirements of the consent regulation procedure were not satisfied, or that the regulatory action does not satisfy the standards by which all regulations are evaluated, OAL may order the effect of the regulatory action reversed.
+The agencies has been recommended by the Administrative Conference of the United States.
+See ACUS Recommendation 93-4, 59 Fed.
 Reg.
 4670 (1994).